Why This Recipe Works

 There’s one thing you will never see on a plate of orecchiette con le cime di rapa: grated cheese.
 Aged cheeses (Parmigiano-Reggiano, Pecorino Romano, and the like) are another example of luxury ingredients that don't feature prominently in the cucina povera tradition.
 Instead, you'll find pastas garnished with toasted pangrattato, bread crumbs made from leftover stale bread cooked in olive oil.
 It's the perfect crunchy topping for this iconic Pugliese dish.

-- 1 pound (450g) broccoli rabe (rapini), leaves and florets picked from stalks, stalks discarded or reserved for another use (see note)
+1 pound (450g) broccoli rabe (rapini), leaves and florets picked from stalks, stalks discarded or reserved for another use (see notes)

 For the Toasted Breadcrumbs: If using fresh or lightly stale bread, adjust oven rack to middle position, and preheat oven to 325°F (165°C).
 (If using fully stale and dried bread, skip baking step.)
 Arrange bread in single layer on rimmed baking sheet, and bake until completely dried, 20 to 30 minutes.
 Remove from oven, and allow to cool to room temperature, about 5 minutes.
 Transfer bread to food processor bowl (set aside but don't clean rimmed baking sheet), and pulse until reduced to small crumbs, taking care not to over-process into a fine powder, 8 to 10 pulses.